DeliriumSymptoms, Doctors, Treatments, Advances & More

 Some people with delirium may benefit from hearing aids, glasses, or cataract surgery.

-Other treatments that may be helpful:
+Other treatments that may be helpful are:

-- Behavior modification to control unacceptable or dangerous behaviors
+- Behavior modification to control unacceptable or dangerous behaviors.

-- Reality orientation to reduce disorientation
+- Reality orientation to reduce disorientation.

 Acute conditions that cause delirium may occur with long-term (chronic) disorders that cause dementia.
 Acute brain syndromes may be reversible by treating the cause.